lecongaizu/Deep-Learning-Tensorflow/README.md

-# Tensorflow-Neural-Networks
-This source code is used as Tensorflow Tutorial for a beginer.
-This is structure of this tutorial.
+This repository provides tutorial code for deep learning researchers to learn Tensofrlow.
+In the tutorial, most of the models were implemented with less than 30 lines of code.
+Before starting this tutorial, it is recommended to finish Official Tensorflow Tutorial.

+The Table of content:

 1_Neuralnetworks: Neural Network, Convolutional Neural Network .